S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2020-12-15-Phish-password-protected-Excel-files.md

           <img src="/assets/posts/ExcelPhish/Labels.JPG">
 </p>

-Adding two `CommandButtons` and one `Text-Box` results in a window which looks like the password protected Excel-files Text-Box:
+Adding two `CommandButtons` and one `Text-Box` results in a window which looks like the password protected Excel-file's Text-Box:

 <p align="center">
           <img src="/assets/posts/ExcelPhish/Buttons.JPG">
 </p>

 Now we thought about how to exfiltrate the password.
 There are several ways and each one has its pros and cons.
 In this specific case we had an attacker system on the same network so it was the easiest way to exfiltrate the password via Web-Request to our webserver.
 If you don't have a system on the same network you can also exfiltrate the password via for example DNS.
-We wanted the password to be encoded before sending it, so we searched for an VBA Base64 function and found it on the web:
+We wanted the password to be encoded before sending it, so we searched for a VBA Base64 function and found it on the web:

 ```batch
 Function EncodeBase64(text As String) As String